-I spent the first couple of hours after lights out last night, sleeping on the sofa in front of the beautiful open fire in the lounge – which was lovely.
+We spent a wonderful night in the excellent accommodation at Mesopotamia Station.
+I spent the first couple of hours after lights out, sleeping on the sofa in front of the beautiful open fire in the lounge – which was lovely.
 I carted myself to bed around midnight.
-In the morning we woke around 6.45am and all had spare food, so we ate big breakfasts including another Mochatella (mocha with a spoonful of Nutella in it) yum!
+In the morning we woke around 6.45 am.
+We all had spare food, so we ate big breakfasts including another Mochatella (mocha coffee with a spoonful of Nutella in it) yum!

-We started our walk at 8am.
-We had 2kms to walk to the road end where we’d start TA again, to the South side of the Rangitata river.
+We started our walk at 8 am.
+We had 2kms to walk to the road end where we’d start Te Araroa again, to the South side of the Rangitata River.
 This part of New Zealand is for me, by far the most spectacular and breathtaking.
 Even though it was a bit cloudy we took loads of photos chatted joyfully and marvelled at the views.

 It was all very ‘Lord of the Rings’.
 We thanked our lucky stars for the millionth time this trip, that we are so fortunate to be here.
 I almost shed a tear… this is my third to last day on trail.
 Talk about saving the best for last!